henrikglass/gept/README.md

 - `@python ... @end` \- the `@python` directive is a multi-line directive, which takes a python-script and expands to the output of said python script.
+- `@perl ... @end`   \- the `@perl` directive is a multi-line directive, which takes a perl-script and expands to the output of said perl script.

 You can get a list of all supportet GEPT options by running `./gept --help`: